Thank you for your interest in the HIAS Immigration & Citizenship College Scholarship Program.

 - A copy of your or your family’s most recent tax return or an explanation of why your family was not required to file income taxes.
 (NOTE: If you are financially dependent upon your parents, please submit a copy of your parents' tax return.
 If you are financially independent, only your tax return is required).

 Scholarship winners will be selected by the HIAS Scholarship Committee.
-Awards will be granted in June 2020.
 Due to the limitations of available funds, former winners of HIAS scholarships are not eligible to receive the same category of award.